dgt12/dgt12.github.io/_pages/about.md

 In October 2024, I started working as a Data Engineer at [eXate](https://www.exate.com/), a data privacy and security company.
 I use Python, Scala and SQL in conjunction with several big data technologies and platforms.

 Previously, I completed a PhD in Computer Science at the [University of Waikato](https://www.waikato.ac.nz/) in Hamilton, New Zealand.
-My research focused on developing novel visualisation techniques for categorical data and demonstrating their effectiveness through applications in linguistics.
+My research focused on developing novel visualisation techniques for categorical data and validating those techniques through applications in linguistics.

 In my spare time, I enjoy reading, travelling, playing games (but weirdly, not gaming), exploring the outdoors and generally keeping active.
 Did I mention I have a chocolate addiction?
 My family and friends can attest to my razor-sharp wit and likeability, not to mention my modesty!